Written by: Antonia Henderson, PhD.

 Taking the Hospital Bed Outside

 Creating a stall-size paddock, with commercial metal fencing, allows the injured horse his regular turnout routine while preventing him from becoming too active.
 A tranquilizer may be recommended for initial turnouts until the horse becomes accustomed to the new arrangement.
 At our facility, we have three such paddocks of varying sizes created from the stall fronts of portable stalls.
 The stall fronts, open along the upper portion, allow for visual and tactile contact with neighbours in attached paddocks.
 Horses can graduate to the next paddock size as their rehab progresses.
 Footing is also modified to the horses’ needs; with a crusher dust base, a deep bed of shavings can be added to afford softer footing.

-Although stall-bound horses have significantly reduced caloric requirements, restricting their feed leaves them with hours in the stall with nothing to do.
+Although horses on stall rest have significantly reduced caloric requirements, restricting their feed leaves them with hours in the stall with nothing to do.
 Hay with a higher roughage content is less fattening, and less palatable, which tends to make it last longer.
 There are also a number of slow feeders on the market such as hay nets with smaller holes, rolling food balls, etc. The slow hay feeders that sit on the ground with narrow slats for smaller bites allow for a more natural head position than hay nets, and more closely mimic grazing.

 The Confinement Program